 I had backpacked enough throughout my life to feel competent in the wilderness.
 But to test this I started putting together 5+ day trips with friends.
 The first was a loop from Lava Lake Trailhead in the Oregon Sisters Wilderness, cutting between South and Middle Sister mountains.
 We had a great view of Husband Peak to the west as we progressed down below the Chamberlain Lakes.
 Our campsite at Reese Lake provided a nice view of the South Sister.
 We woke to a Sister with a cloud hat on it.

 The next group trip was to the Eagle Cap Wilderness in the Wallowa Mountains in Northeastern Oregon.

 I think being alone dipping my feet into Glacier Lake under Eagle Cap confirmed my passion.
-It doesn’t get any better then this.
+It doesn’t get any better than this.

 Goat Rocks Wilderness in Central Washington was the next awesome trip that I put together with friends.
 Mount Rainier, Cispus Pass and Mount Adams.

 The campsite below Goat Lake was fabulous complete with this waterfall.